 The Kentucky League of Cities (KLC) understands better than any other organization the rising costs associated with municipal services and pension liability.
 That’s why we are constantly working to develop beneficial programs to protect and maximize local resources.

 During the 2019 legislative session, one of many KLC initiatives that passed was House Bill 69, which gives local governments and school districts expanded investment options.
-As a result of HB 69, the Kentucky League of Cities Investment Pool (KLCIP) has been re-established as an investment tool within the limited municipal revenue landscape.
+As a result of HB 69, the Kentucky League of Cities Investment Pool has been re-established as an investment tool within the limited municipal revenue landscape.
 Local governments will now have new investment options including corporate bonds and equities.

 With questions, email KLC Chief Financial Officer Dawn Harlow or call 859.977.3700.